-\textbf{Implementation Details.}\xspace We use VeRL with the DeepScalerR~\citep{deepscaler2025} dataset, batch size 128, learning rate 1e-6, $10\%$ weight decay, maximum response length 8K, and GRPO without KL.
-Training runs for one epoch (314 steps) using AdamW~\citep{adamw} with 20 warm-up steps, gradient clipping 1.0, and clipping range $[\epsilon_\mathrm{low}=0.2,\epsilon_\mathrm{high}=0.28]$.
+\textbf{Training Details.}\xspace We use VeRL with the DeepScaleR~\citep{deepscaler2025} dataset, batch size 128, learning rate 1e-6, $10\%$ weight decay, maximum response length 8K, and GRPO without KL term.
+Training runs for one epoch (314 steps) using AdamW~\citep{adamw} with 20 warm-up steps, gradient clipping at 1.0, and clipping range for GRPO between $[\epsilon_\mathrm{low}=0.2,\epsilon_\mathrm{high}=0.28]$.
 The rollouts use temperature 1.0 and top-p value of 1.0.
-Both actual ($G$) and meta-prediction ($M$) rollouts are 16.
-Expert SFT uses 5 gradient updates per outer RL loop.
-The difficulty-reward base is $b=0.01$, and gating/cutoff begins at $k=120$ and the batch size for expert dataset is also set as $128$.
+The number of rollouts is 16 for the response generation, and 8 for meta prediction.

-\textbf{Evaluation Configuration.}\xspace We use the provided math scoring function in VeRL to measure the accuracy of the predicted answer and ground truth answer sampling 32 responses, 16k maximum response length and temperature 0.6.
+\textbf{Evaluation Configuration.}\xspace We use the provided math scoring function in VeRL to measure the accuracy of the predicted answer and ground truth answer, sampling 32 responses, with 16k maximum response length and temperature set at 0.6.